imapex/IOTEventNotification/README.md

 ##Example Usage
 All functions of the application is controlled by the configuration file.
 This file is called: package_config.ini.
 It contains sections for each module with the Notification Engine:

+###General Appllication###
+In the general application section, we define the paramters for the overall application.

+Section Name: application

+* delay - The delay time between each reads of the sensor
+* success_string - String to be displayed when the sensor read was successful (result of the sensor read **did** meet the pattern)
+* failure_string - String to be displayed when the sensor read was not successful (result of the sensor read **did not** meet the pattern)

 ###Sensors###
-With the sensor configuraitons, you can only have a single sensor.
+With the sensor configurations, you can only have a single sensor.
 Therefore, if you enabled multiple sensors, only one will be enabled.

 ####SimlulatedSensor####
 Section name: simulatedsensor